 Exhibit Number Description

-a.
-Amended and Restated Articles of Incorporation
+a.1 Amended and Restated Articles of Incorporation

+a.2 Articles of Amendment

 b.
 Bylaws

 d.1 Form of Common Stock Certificate

 e.
 Dividend Reinvestment Plan

 g.
 Form of Investment Advisory Agreement by and between Registrant and GSV Asset

 Management, LLC

 h.
 Form of Underwriting Agreement

 j.
 Form of Custodian Agreement

 k.1 Form of Administration Agreement by and between Registrant and GSV Capital Service

 Company, LLC

 k.2 Form of Indemnification Agreement by and between Registrant and each of its directors

+k.3 Form of Trademark License Agreement by and between the Registrant and GSV Asset

+Management, LLC

-1. Opinion of Sutherland Asbill & Brennan LLP
+l .
+Opinion of Sutherland Asbill & Brennan LLP

-n.1 Consent of Sutherland Asbill & Brennan LLP (Incorporated by reference to exhibit 1 hereto)
+n.1 Consent of Sutherland Asbill & Brennan LLP (Incorporated by reference to exhibit l hereto)

 n.2 Consent of Grant Thornton LLP

 r.
 Code of Ethics